Chapter 21 : Let It Grow

 Lily’s heart raced as she carefully tracked her two classmates through the dangerous streets of Hogsmeade.
 After dodging several Unforgiveables and stunning a Death Eater, the Gryffindor slid across the snow and ran into a wall.
 She caught her breath and continued down the alleyway when she suddenly heard several spells being cast, followed by a piercing scream.

-Without delay, Lily shot out of the dark corridor and rushed to Marianne’s side as she dramatically threw herself over Remus’ limp body.
-Lily couldn’t help but feel a throbbing ache of sorrow in her chest and the Ravenclaw quickly became frenzied and out of control as she wept with extreme remorse.
+Without delay, Lily shot out of the dark corridor and rushed to Marianne’s side as the Ravenclaw dramatically threw herself over Remus’ limp body.
+Lily couldn’t help but feel a throbbing ache of sorrow in her chest and Marianne quickly became frenzied and out of control as she wept with extreme remorse.

 “He – he – he jumped in front of it!
 He sa-saved -”